-- 1. The scholarship donor will contact you if they have chosen you as the recipient of their scholarship. - Follow the donor's directions for the steps to have your scholarship funds sent to RCC.
-If proof of enrollment is required, you may submit your printed class schedule from RCC MyPortal, or, if they are requesting "official" proof of enrollment, visit the RCC Admissions and Records counter, or contact them via email at admissionsriverside@rcc.edu - 3.
-Please send all external scholarship checks (made payable to Riverside City college) to:
+Congratulations!
+In order for RCC to issue your scholarship funds to you, you must be enrolled in classes.
+We will award your scholarship based on the Scholarship Donor's requirements.
+If proof of enrollment is required, you may submit your printed class schedule from RCC MyPortal, or, if they are requesting "official" proof of enrollment, visit the RCC Admissions and Records counter, or contact them via email at admissionsriverside@rcc.edu for an "enrollment verification".

+1. Scholarship payments must be made payable to "Riverside City College" and mailed to:

-Riverside City College Attn: - Student Financial Services 4800 Magnolia Ave.
-Riverside, CA 92506
+Riverside City College Attn: Student Financial Services 4800 Magnolia Avenue Riverside, CA 92506